chautnguyen4392/yacrig/README.md

 # YACRig

-YACRig is a CPU and NVIDIA GPU miner for [Yacoin](https://github.com/yacoin/yacoin) (YAC), implementing the scrypt-chacha proof-of-work and `getwork` JSON-RPC against a local `yacoind`.
+YACRig is a CPU, NVIDIA GPU, and AMD GPU miner for [Yacoin](https://github.com/yacoin/yacoin) (YAC), implementing the scrypt-chacha proof-of-work and `getwork` JSON-RPC against a local `yacoind`.

 YACRig is a fork of [XMRig](https://github.com/xmrig/xmrig) v6.25.0.
 The mining engine, autotuner, OpenCL/CUDA backends, configuration system, and CLI conventions all come from XMRig.
-The scrypt-chacha kernel (vendored from [`scrypt-jane`](https://github.com/floodyberry/scrypt-jane)), the `YacGetworkClient` that speaks to yacoind, the YAC `Coin` / `Algorithm` registrations, and the YAC-aware autotuner are the additions made here.
+The CPU scrypt-chacha kernel (vendored from [`scrypt-jane`](https://github.com/floodyberry/scrypt-jane)), the OpenCL scrypt-chacha kernel (ported from [YACMiner](https://github.com/Thirtybird/YACMiner)), the `YacGetworkClient` that speaks to yacoind, the YAC `Coin` / `Algorithm` registrations, and the YAC-aware autotuner are the additions made here.

 ## Table of contents